-This week, I asked one of our expert instructors, Heather Mylan-Mains, to join me for a follow up on our last episode, Back to Business Analysis Basics.
+This week, Heather Mylan-Mains and I teamed up for a follow-up on our last episode, Back to Business Analysis Basics.
 I wanted to get Heather’s opinion first on what she considers business analysis basics and then explain why each is important to the business analysis skill set.

 Episode 18 | October 4, 2016 Business Analysis Podcast Transcript